National Office Staff

-Patricia Hart is a Project Manager at FairVote, where she has worked since 2012.
+Patricia Hart is a media relations and project manager at FairVote, where she has worked since 2012.
 Focusing primarily on voting rights advocacy, Patricia runs FairVote's Promote Our Vote project.
-She also developed and coordinates advocacy for FairVote's Representation 2020 project, which catalyzes and broadens dialogue on measures for increased women's representation in elected office.
+She also developed and coordinates advocacy for FairVote's Representation 2020 project.
 During her time on these projects, Patricia has appeared on C-SPAN, HuffPost Live, and written op-eds for publications like The Hill.

 Before joining the team at FairVote, Patricia served as a congressional intern and participated in several political campaigns in her home-state of Kentucky.
 While in college, she led and participated in projects aimed at gender equality, LGBT rights, sustainability and social mobility.
 Patricia studied political science and public relations.

 Andrea Levien | ALevien [at] FairVote.org

 Andrea Levien is a research associate focused on Electoral College reform and women in politics.
 She is the lead author of Representation 2020's State of Women's Representation 2013 report and of FairVote's Presidential Election Inequality 2012 report, to be released this winter.
 While at FairVote, she has published articles in Presidential Studies Quarterly and The Washington Post and has appeared on C-SPAN and WJLA-TV, ABC 7's D.C. news affiliate.